3D Compositional Zero-shot Learning with DeCompositional Consensus: Introduction

 \section{Introduction}

 A centaur is a mythological creature with the upper body of a human and the bottom body of a horse.
 This creature was never observed in our world, yet even a child can label its body parts from the human head to the horse legs.
 We humans can dissect the knowledge of basic concepts as primitives, like parts from human head to horse legs, to generalize to unseen objects.
-Cognitive studies have shown that humans learn part-whole relations in hippocampal memory to achieve object understanding through compositionality \cite{HINTON1979231, ROLLS1994335}.
-Compositionality has evolved as a survival need since every combination of every single primitive cannot be observed.
+Cognitive studies have shown that humans learn part-whole relations in hippocampal memory to achieve object understanding through compositionality \cite{HINTON1979231,ROLLS1994335}.
+Compositionality has evolved as a survival need since every combination of every primitive cannot be observed.

-Parts represent a basic unit (primitive) of geometric and semantic similarity across objects.
+Parts represent a basic primitive of geometric and semantic similarity across objects.
 Recently, PartNet dataset has been introduced to study fine-grained semantic segmentation of parts \cite{Mo_2019_CVPR}.
-This has inspired several architectural works towards improving supervised fine-grained segmentation in 3D models \cite{dgcnn, convpoint, gdanet}.
+This has inspired several architectural works towards improving supervised fine-grained segmentation in 3D models \cite{dgcnn,convpoint,gdanet}.
 A parallel line of work uses the concept of parts to improve tasks like 3D reconstruction with hierarchical decomposition \cite{Paschalidou2020CVPR}, unsupervised segmentation by finding repeated structural patterns \cite{luo2020learning}, and instance segmentation in unseen objects \cite{chen2019bae_net}.
-However, these works do not evaluate the quality of learned parts or the generalization capacity to part classes.
+However, these works do not predict semantic part classes.

-With the availability of RGB-D sensors and the ease of acquiring 3D data in domains from augmented reality to robotic perception, the need for object understanding beyond seen object classes has emerged \cite{kinectfusion, 3dsis, Wald2019RIO}.
-A model is unlikely to be trained for all possible existing objects\cite{Cheraghian2020TransductiveZL, cheraghian2019ZSL3D}, however, man-made environments consist of objects that share similarities through their parts.
+With the availability of RGB-D sensors and the ease of acquiring 3D data in domains from augmented reality to robotic perception, the need for object understanding beyond seen object classes has emerged \cite{kinectfusion,3dsis,Wald2019RIO}.
+A model is unlikely to be trained for all possible existing objects \cite{Cheraghian2020TransductiveZL,cheraghian2019ZSL3D}, however, man-made environments consist of objects that share similarities through their parts.
 In this scenario, reasoning over learned parts can present an avenue for generalization to unseen objects classes.
+Zero-shot learning with 3D data has received far less attention compared to 2D domain.
+In this work, we introduce a new task, namely 3D Compositional Zero-Shot Learning (3D-CZSL), aiming at jointly segmenting and classifying 3D point clouds of both seen and unseen object classes (see Figure \ref{fig:teaser}).
+3D-CZSL is a challenging task as it requires generalizing parts from seen object classes to unseen classes that can be composed entirely of these parts.